pramitbhatia25/Agentic-Template-Spreading/README.md

 - `VITE_APP_GOOGLE_CLIENT_ID`: Google OAuth client ID

 #### Deployment
-- Built as static files and served via Nginx in Docker
+- Built as static files using Cloud Build and Docker
 - Deployed to Cloud Run as a service
-- Uses service account: `ats-deploy@agentic-template-spreading.iam.gserviceaccount.com`

 ---

 ### 2. Server (Flask API)